 Designing an effective marketing plan for your dispensary requires something more than just a strategy, it requires tracking and monitoring the progress of your initiatives.
-Most businesses often measure success strictly by looking at incoming sales, but you are about to learn why that is a common mistake and how to look at the bigger picture at all your KPI’s, key performance indicators.
+Most businesses often measure success strictly by looking at incoming sales, but there’s another factor to consider: cannabis dispensary KPIs, or key performance indicators.
+You are about to learn why measuring success by icome alone is a common mistake, and how to look at the bigger picture with all of your key performance indicators.

-The following are signs you want to monitor in your dispensaries marketing plan – We are breaking down 53+ KPI’s into seven main categories: website, Google, social media, paid, email, reputation, and finance.
+The following are signs you want to monitor in your dispensaries marketing plan – We are breaking down 53+ KPIs into seven main categories: website, Google, social media, paid, email, reputation, and finance.
+And in this article, we’re looking specifically how these are important as cannabis dispensary KPIs.

 Unique Site Visits: How many potential customers are discovering your dispensary website for the first time?
 By increasing your unique visits, you are increasing your brand visibility and growing your potential customer base.